I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Phil Merrill heads up the rat control programme.
 He told the BBC that when the rats first appeared “we checked all the farms along the border where they were and poisoned them out.
 And we just don’t allow any more rats to come in.”

 But, the war never ends.
 Pest control officers are ever-vigilant about invaders from the East.
 The population is mobilized by posters with pictures of the offending critter and slogans such as “Kill Rats At Sight.”
-Some rodents slip through the cordon but they don’t get far before they are hunted down and bumped off.
+Some rodents slip through the cordon but don’t get far before being hunted down and bumped off.

 The Upside of Rats